singhalyash8080/Tarp_proj/README.md

 # Lightweight Cryptography

-Chat Application for two users using Lightweight Cryptographic Algorithms
+Chat Application for two users with end to end encryption using Lightweight Cryptographic Algorithms.

 # Walkthrough :bow_and_arrow:
 Click on the icon to checkout the video</br>